 This roadside pull-off is on WV Route 20, three miles south of I-64 exit 139 and the Sandstone Visitor Center, or 8.5 miles north of Hinton.
 Link to NPS webpage for Sandstone Falls.

 While you are in the area, you might want to do some exploring on some of the feeder creeks like Big Branch, Fall Branch, Mill Branch, Kates Branch, which deposit rather substantial falls right on the side of the road during heavy rain.
 It's actually quite a site to see.
-On my last trip there I snapped these from the truck.
+On my 2015 trip I snapped these from the truck.